Influence of the vessel wall geometry on the wall-induced migration of red blood cells: Results

-As a first output of the model, we calculated the drag and lift force of the RBC averaged over time and four initial conditions that uniformly sample the distance between two neighboring bundles (Fig.~\ref{sfig:ModelICs}A) as the density of bundles was increased.
-The absolute value of both the drag and lift are reported.
-Interestingly, when using different densities of bundles, we find that decreasing density of bundles has a minimal effect in the drag force, with a maximum increase of $1\%$, and the lift force, with a maximum decrease of $14\%$, when the layer is impermeable or less permeable, corresponding to a healthy scenario.
-As the layer's permeability is increased, corresponding to the damaged/disturbed ESL, decrease in the density of bundles leads to a more apparent decrease in the lift force, a maximum decrease of $25\%$, but the change in the drag force remains largely unchanged, a maximum increase of $1\%$ (Fig.~\ref{fig:result_3}, B and D).
+As a first output of the model, we analyzed the distance of the RBC's center of mass in the $y$ direction to the wall for an impermeable wall and a highly permeable wall.
+We find that the RBC moves away from the vessel wall faster when the density of bundle is large (Fig~\ref{fig:result_12}C and \ref{fig:result_12}D).
+To further investigate the effect of the density of bundles as the permeability is increased, we calculated the drag and lift force of the RBC averaged over time and four initial conditions that uniformly sample the distance between two neighboring bundles (Fig~\ref{fig:result20}A) as the density of bundles was increased.
+The absolute value of both the drag and lift are reported with $95\%$ confidence intervals created using the four initial conditions.
+Interestingly, when using different densities of bundles, we find that decreasing density of bundles has a minimal effect in the drag force, with a maximum increase of $1\%$, and the lift force, with a maximum decrease of $14\%$, when the wall is impermeable or less permeable, corresponding to a healthy scenario.
+As the wall's permeability is increased, corresponding to the damaged/disturbed ESL, decrease in the density of bundles leads to a more apparent decrease in the lift force, a maximum decrease of $25\%$, but the change in the drag force remains largely unchanged, a maximum increase of $1\%$ (Fig~\ref{fig:result_3}A and \ref{fig:result_3}C).

-We quantified the wall-induced migration of the RBC by calculating the drag and lift over the total amount of force.
-Plots of such fractions over the density of bundles show that the ability of RBC of moving away from a highly permeable ESL is significantly inhibited as the density of bundles increases due to a decrease in the drag (Fig.~\ref{fig:result_3}C) and an increase in the lift (Fig.~\ref{fig:result_3}E) whereas the motion is less affected as the density of an impermeable ESL increases (Fig.~\ref{fig:result_3}, C and E).
-Taken together, we find that the spatial variation of ESL plays a more dominant role in affecting the migration of the RBC when the layer is highly permeable, but minimal when the layer is less permeable.
+We quantified the wall-induced migration of the RBC by calculating the drag and lift over the total amount of force (Fig~\ref{fig:result_3}B and \ref{fig:result_3}D).
+Plots of such fractions over the density of bundles show the effect of varying the density of bundles depends on the permeability.
+When the wall is highly permeable, both the drag and lift force demonstrate a more significant change (Fig~\ref{fig:result_16}A).
+This means that the RBC is more capable of moving away from a highly permeable wall when the density of bundles is increased, which is caused by a decrease in the drag (Fig~\ref{fig:result_3}A) and an increase in the lift (Fig~\ref{fig:result_3}B).
+On the other hand, the motion is less affected as the density of an impermeable wall increases (Fig~\ref{fig:result_3}C and \ref{fig:result_3}D).
+Taken together, we find that the spatial variation of the vessel wall plays a more dominant role in affecting the migration of the RBC when the layer is highly permeable, but minimal when the layer is less permeable.